 Costs (Actual)

-The main purpose of the cost report is to reflect the actual costs and the cost structure of the currency management, including holding, handling, fixed, variable, insurance, transit or out-of-cash costs.
+The main purpose of the cost report is to reflect the actual costs and the cost structure of the currency management, including holding, handling, fixed, variable, insurance, transit, or out-of-cash costs.
 The report indicates the total percentage of orders by type of costs.